 Last Tuesday saw the celebration of Safer Internet Day across the world in over 170 countries.
 As organisers of the day here in the UK, it was absolutely incredible to see the range and variety of activities that took place right across the country.
-We know that with lockdown, the Safer Internet Day celebrations were a bit different than usual, but we are delighted to see how many people got involved this year!
+Over the last year, we have seen young people spending more time online than ever before, so this year’s Safer Internet Day sparked important conversation like never before.

-Throughout the day it was inspiring to see the impact of Safer Internet Day on social media.
+Throughout the day, it was inspiring to see the impact of Safer Internet Day on social media.
 On Twitter we saw the #SaferInternetDay hashtag trending at number one in the UK throughout the day, accompanied by the hashtag emoji.
-It was amazing to see the huge number of schools, organisations, an even the Pope tweeting about the day!
+It was amazing to see the huge number of schools and organisations who tweeted about the day!

-The #AnInternetWeTrust campaign also trended on the day with young people across the country sharing their offline templates decorated with the ways they could help create an internet they can trust.
+The #PlayYourPart campaign also trended on the day with young people across the country sharing their offline templates decorated with the ways they could help create an internet where everyone feels respected.

-We’ve also seen millions engage with the day online in fun and creative ways from a unique emoji on Twitter, a filter on Snapchat, our Guinness World Records Attempt, and a #besafebehappy TikTok challenge.
-We saw schools, organisations, football clubs and wider express what they wanted from a better internet, including what they can do to help create #AnInternetWeTrust.
+We’ve also seen millions engage with the day online in fun and creative ways from a bespoke emoji on Twitter, influencers getting involved on Instagram, and a lens and filter on Snapchat.
+We saw schools, organisations, football clubs and wider express what they wanted from a better internet, including how to #PlayYourPart in creating a better internet.

-In the weeks leading up to and on the day itself, our educational resources have been downloaded thousands of times and used in schools across the country as well as the Safer Internet Day Films being viewed and our quiz being played.
-In fact – so many people took part in our virtual celebrations, it broke the UK Safer Internet Centre website!
+In the weeks leading up to and on the day itself, our educational resources have been downloaded thousands of times and used in schools across the country, as well as the Safer Internet Day Films being viewed and our quizzes being played.

-These resources all explored how young people manage their online identity, and how the internet shapes how they think of themselves and others.
-We used these resources to help young people to look at whether the internet allows them to experiment and express themselves, or if they feel limited in who they can be online.
+These resources explored how young people navigate relationships online with respect, focussing on online gaming spaces.
+We used these resources to help young people explore their lives online, looking at how they interact with both their friends and strangers.
 All of the free resources are still available to download on our website.

 Young people leading the campaign